 These subject guides will help you to research selected subjects.

-Our vast collection of heritage printed books encompasses British, European and colonial materials from the mid-15th–20th centuries.
+Our vast collection of printed heritage encompasses materials from Britain, Europe and the wider world.

 A rich, global resource encompassing ancient, medieval, modern and contemporary manuscript and archive material.